Easy... rotating and moving map,

 Guidance

-The guidance consist of two windows.
-On the left there is the destination indicator and on the right there is the leg indicator.
-With the buttons we can choose either to show destination calculations for the next way point or for the entire route.
-The two buttons on the left are way point advance buttons.
+on the left are way point advance buttons.
 These allow one to advance the next way point manually.
-Normally the program self detects the way point change, but it can also be done manually anytime.
+Normally the program self detects the way point change, but it can also be done

 "On final, runway 08"